 Types of Heart Attack Symptoms: Stomach Pain

-Heart attacks are not always a dramatic scene where the victim collapses with severe, crushing chest pain.
+Heart attacks are not always a dramatic scene where the person collapses with severe, crushing chest pain.
 Instead, you may have vague stomach pain, indigestion, or heartburn.
-Although stomach pain can be due to many other conditions, play it safe and seek help if you have any doubt.
+Although stomach pain can be due to many other conditions, grappling with whether your stomach pain is heartburn or heart attack takes up valuable time.
+Play it safe and seek help if you have any doubt.

 A heart attack is usually caused by a blood clot that forms in a coronary artery.
 This blocks blood flow to your heart and often causes a cramping or squeezing type of pain in the center of your chest.
 Sometimes this pain can spread to the upper stomach area (upper abdomen).

 Although the pain is really coming from your heart, you may only feel it in your stomach area and not in your chest at all.
 The pain, which may worsen with even minor activity, may also spread up to your left shoulder and arm.
 This is more common in women than in men.
 You may also feel queasy or sick to your stomach and vomit.

 What else could cause stomach pain?

 At Your Appointment

 Questions to Ask Your Doctor About Heart Disease

 It’s easy to mistake the stomach pain of a heart attack for other problems, especially when it occurs without chest pain.
 The following diseases and conditions are known to cause stomach pain that feels like that of a heart attack:

 Acid reflux or gastroesophageal reflux disease (GERD), a backup of stomach contents and acids into the esophagus